Should You Set Up OpenClaw? A Decision Guide for Beginners to Engineers

 In early 2026, security researchers identified a massive attack campaign named "ClawHavoc" targeting the official ClawHub skill marketplace.

-- The Impact: These plugins masqueraded as helpful tools (e.g., Crypto trading assistants) but actually contained backdoors to steal browser passwords, SSH keys, and cryptocurrency private keys.
+- The Impact: These plugins masqueraded as popular tools (e.g., Crypto trading assistants) but actually contained backdoors to steal browser passwords, SSH keys, and cryptocurrency wallet private keys.

 2.2 Critical Vulnerability: CVE-2026-25253 (One-Click RCE)